Little Voice (TV series): Release

-Critical response
+Reception

 On review aggregator Rotten Tomatoes, Little Voice holds a 77% approval rating based on 30 reviews, with an average rating of 5.88/10.
 The website's critical consensus reads, "Little Voice's earnest tune is a little too familiar, but a winsome cast led by Brittany O'Grady and catchy music from Sara Bareilles make for a breezy summer binge."
-Metacritic gave the series a weighted average score of 60 out of 100 based on 18 reviews, indicating "mixed or average reviews".
+Metacritic gave the series a weighted average score of 60 out of 100 based on 18 reviews, indicating "mixed or average" reviews.

 Carolyn Siede of The A.V.
 Club gave the first season a B− for some good and uplifting performances but a scattered performance by Brittany O'Grady and excessive storylines.

-More Love: Songs from Little Voice Season One
+Original soundtrack

 More Love: Songs from Little Voice Season One is an album by American pop artist Sara Bareilles released on Epic Records on September 4, 2020.
 The release is also a soundtrack to the first season of Little Voice.
 The album is made up of recordings by Bareilles of the songs she recorded for the cast of the series.
 The album reached 32 in its one-week on Billboard's Album Sales chart on September 19.